bryon82/SailwindHooksHangMore/README.md

 2. Add this mod as a BepInEx dependency.
 3. Have your item inherit from ShipItem.
 4. Override OnLoad, in it add the HolderAttachable component and set the offsets so your item hangs properly.
 PositionOffset and RotationOffset are both of type Vector3.
 If you do not set them then they default to Vector3.zero.
-5. Override AllowOnItemClick to check if you can click the hook with your item.
+5. Override AllowOnItemClick to check if you are clicking on a holder and that the holder is not occupied.

 Example:
 ```c#